 - To assist in training and education.

 - To support the force at all times by telling us what our communities really expect from us, and how they are feeling in regard to topical issues or events.

 IAGs are split into three main types:

-- Geographical Area IAGs, who cover a specific area within Avon and Somerset.
+- Geographical Area IAGs, cover a specific area within Avon and Somerset.

-- Specialist (Forcewide) IAGs focus on a specific thematic area of policing or community interest.
+- Specialist (Forcewide) IAGs focus on a specific thematic area of policing and community interest.

-- The Strategic IAG (SIAG) is responsible for the coordination of our whole IAG network.
-Membership is made up of chairs from all the IAGs, our Chief Officer’s, and appropriate specialists and partner agencies depending on the agenda topics.
+- The Strategic IAG (SIAG) are responsible for the coordination of our whole IAG network.
+This group is attended by meeting chairs from all of our IAGs, as well as our Assistant Chief Constable.

 Who can join?